IPPL-framework/ippl/README.md

 ## Contributions
 We are open and welcome contributions from others.
 Please open an issue and a corresponding pull request in the main repository if it is a bug fix or a minor change.

 For larger projects we recommend to fork the main repository and then submit a pull request from it.
-More information regarding github workflow for forks can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+More information regarding github workflow for forks can be found in this [page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) and how to submit a pull request from a fork can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Please follow the coding guidelines as mentioned in this [page](https://github.com/IPPL-framework/ippl/blob/master/WORKFLOW.md).

 You can add an upstream to be able to get all the latest changes from the master.
 For example, if you are working with a fork of the main repository, you can add the upstream by:
 ```bash